actXc/documentation/de/manual/README.md

 Dies ist das Kimai-Handbuch - unsere Endanwender Dokumentation.
 Wir arbeiten kontinuierlich daran und übersetzen gerade die englische Version in die deutsche Version.

-Wen Sie Anregungen haben oder ein bischen Mithelfen mkönnen, dann meldne Sie sich im Forum
+Wen Sie Anregungen haben oder ein bischen helfen können, dann melden Sie sich im Forum.

 This is the Kimai manual - our end-user documentation.
 Its english version is not very comprehensive, we could use your help in improving it.
 [Please contact us in the forum](http://forum.kimai.org/).